keerti-26/Team2_CSYE7245_Spring2021/Labs/Lab2-GCP/README.md

 uses internally for its end-user products, such as Google Search, Gmail, file storage, and YouTube.
 Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics and machine learning.

+## Requirements

+1. In the **Google Cloud Console**, on the project selector page, select or create a Google Cloud project.
+2. Enabled the **BigQuery, AI Platform, Cloud Source Repositories, Dataflow, and Datalab APIs**.

 #### Dataset
 We used public Natality dataset to create an ML model to predict a baby's weight given a number of factors about the pregnancy and the baby's mother.